 FACIT: The FACIT-F is a 13-item questionnaire, mainly on fatigue and its effect on the routine activities.
 The score ranges between 0 and 52 ; higher score is suggests less fatigue [8].
 Results

 Demographic profile of the patients are shown in Table 1.
 There were 41 males and 35 females in the study group.
 Mean and median ages of the study group were 17.99 (12.14) and 14.25 years respectively.
 The mean and median ages of BSS patients were higher than those of GT patients (Table 1).
-Among 76 cases 54 (71.05%) had parental consanguinity and 32 had another affected family member (42.1%).
+Among 76 cases, 54 (71.05%) had parental consanguinity and 32 had another affected family member (42.1%).
 Seventeen patients (22.37%) were diagnosed at birth and 22 patients (28.95%) were diagnosed before the age of 5 years.
 The annual income in majority of the patients in the present series was < 3 lakhs INR.

 Bleeding manifestations: The mean ABR in this study cohort over the preceding 24 months was 11.85 while in BSS it was much lower i.e. 1.85.
 Only one GT patient, who was 6 year old, did not have any bleeding episode at the time of enrolment.
 The mean ISTH - BS was 10.5 in GT and 6 in BSS cases.
 The unpaired t-test showed statistically significant differences both in ABR (P=0.0152) and ISTH-BAT scores (P=0.0059) between BSS and GT patients (Figures 1 & 2).
 Majority of the patients had the three classical platelet related clinical manifestations i.e. epistaxis, ecchymosis and gum bleed followed by soft tissue bleed and GI bleed.
 Menorrhagia and postpartum bleed were the common clinical manifestations in all women in the reproductive age group in both BSS and GT (Table 2).